gatepoet/LLM-Guide/Llama2.md

 ## Step 3: Model Validation

+Model validation is an essential step that ensures the compiled model is functioning as expected.
+It involves interacting with the model and evaluating its performance.

 After the compilation, you can validate the result by chatting with the model using the CLI app.
+This will allow you to assess the model's performance and ensure it's ready for use.
 For example, `mlc_chat_cli --local-id Llama-2-7b-chat-hf-q4f16_1` will start a chat session with the compiled model.

 ## Step 4: Model Distribution